femtotrader/JuliaReactiveTradingFrameworkRequirements/constitution.md

 - The system SHALL use Timestamps64 for all time values.
 - The system SHALL maintain O(1) memory per observation.
 - The system SHALL log all trading signals to the audit trail.
+- The system SHALL use Clock abstraction for all time-dependent operations.

 ### Pattern 2: Event-Driven (Triggered by Event)